Both wonderful and exhausting

 I knew parenting would be difficult.
-However, I had no idea just how difficult until I became a mom in December 2019.
+However, I had no idea how much until I became a mom in December 2019.

 If you’re thinking about having kids, I’m here to share the good and the bad of parenting in the first year.

 After giving birth, all women go through postpartum.
-It’s a challenging period.
+It is a challenging period.

 You will be sleep deprived.
 There’s no way around it.
 Unless you have one of those rare babies that hardly cries and sleeps through the night, sleep deprivation is to be expected.

 The good news is that as babies get older, their sleep needs change.
 Instead of sleeping in short segments throughout the day, they’ll sleep more at night, and so will you.

 If you’re the type of person who loves to sleep in, though, you can kiss those long lazy mornings goodbye.

 My back and neck are killing me as I write this.

 You will spend a lot of time changing diapers, feeding, holding the baby, bending down to pick up things off the floor, etc. Your body will notice.

 Your body is going to hurt.
 It’s just the way it is.
 If you can make time to stretch every morning, do so.
 Even if for five minutes, it will make a difference.